gcrockenberg/MelloGee/README.md

 <h2>Currently working on</h2>
 <ul>
 <li><a href="https://green-wave-08182290f.3.azurestaticapps.net">Link to current version</a>
-<li>I'm experimenting with integrating a web based Unity gaming experience with "hooks" to augmented reality and purchasing.
-Then I'm planning on ChatGPT integration for context based guided navigation.</li>
+<li>I'm integrating a web based gaming experience I call Showroom.
+It will hooks into augmented reality and purchasing.
+It is built using Unity and their latest ECS/DOTS technology.
+The current demo dynamically renders over 2000 objects that connect with each other based upon proximity.
+Later, I'm planning on ChatGPT integration for context based guided navigation.</li>
 </ul>

 <h1>Deploying Me</h1>